stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 Make a melee spell attack against the target.
 On a hit, the target ignites in a violent burst of flame, dealing 1d6 + your spellcasting ability modifier points of fire damage and setting the target on fire.
 On your next turn, make a spell attack roll vs the Dexterity defence of all creatures adjacent to the original target.
 On a hit, they take 1d4 points of fire damage.

-This spell’s damage increases by 1 die when you reach certain 5th level (2d6 and 2d4), 11th level (3d6 and 3d4) and 17th level (4d6 and 4d4).

 ## Word of Radiance
 *Evocation Cantrip*<br>
 **Casting Time:** 1 Action<br>